ayuksekkaya/pythonAutomation/README.md

 Scripts to automate:

-Daily Health Assesment for Brandeis for Covid
+Daily Health Assesment for Brandeis for Covid,<br>
 Time Entry for Workday